genedan/TmVal/docs/usage/growth/interest.rst

 Interest
 ========================

 Suppose we invest :math:`K` at time 0.
-We define the amount of interest earned between times :math:`t_1` and :math:`t_2` as:
+We define the amount of :term:`interest earned` between times :math:`t_1` and :math:`t_2` as:

 .. math::

    A_K(t_2) - A_K(t_1).

-We define the effective rate of interest for the interval as:
+We define the :term:`effective rate of interest` for the interval as:

 .. math::